cladteam/CCDA_OMOP_Conversion_Package/README.md

+# gotchas from Chris
+- The name of the project is what you use to import that package into your other repo.
+  When importing in Foundry, you must specify the name in lower case.
+  The package you import inside python is the the name of the directory under the 'src' directory and has no relationship to the repository name.

 # Publishing Conda libraries

 This repository template is set up to publish a Conda library into Foundry.
 The ``build.gradle`` file configures the publish task to only run when the repository is tagged.
 You can create a new tag from the "Branches" tab.